Virtual Duckiedrone Takeoff Demo#

 SYMPTOM

-The drone does not arm.
+My virtual Duckiedrone does not arm.

 RESOLUTION

 Verify that the flight controller is in a safe state and that all pre-arm checks have passed.
-Check the /mavros/state topic to ensure the mode is set correctly.
+Check the /mavros/state topic to ensure that the mode is set correctly.

 Troubleshooting